-Safeguarding and child protection is a Care Inspectorate and Education Scotland quality indicator (QI) for 'supporting children to achieve'.
+Safeguarding and child protection is a quality indicator (QI) for 'supporting children to achieve'.

 There are illustrations of practice and challenge questions below.
 These can help you to assess your current practices and identify areas for growth.
-Illustrations of safeguarding and child protection are also available for childminding settings and school-aged childcare.
+Illustrations of safeguarding and child protection are also available for early learning and childcare and childminding settings.